 Born on January 31, 1981, Justin Timberlake began his career on The New Mickey Mouse Club, starring with Britney Spears and Christina Aguilera.
 In 1995, he became a teen heartthrob with the pop group *NSYNC.
 After the pop group's immensely successful run in the '90s, Timberlake went solo in 2002, releasing his own album, Justified.
-Timberlake proved he could stand alone with the Grammy-winning album, and continued his success as a solo artist with FutureSex/LoveSounds (2006) and The 20/20 Experience (2013).
+He proved he could stand alone with the Grammy-winning album, and continued his success as a solo artist with FutureSex/LoveSounds (2006), the two-part The 20/20 Experience (2013) and Man of the Woods (2018).
 Aside from a prominent singing career, Timberlake also proved himself a talented actor, starring in Alpha Dog (2006), The Social Network (2010) and In Time (2011).

 Justin Randall Timberlake was born on January 31, 1981, in Memphis, Tennessee to parents Randall “Randy” Timberlake and Lynn Bomer.
 He spent his childhood days in Shelby Forest.
 Raised a Baptist, Timberlake grew up singing in the church choir.
 His family circle also included a number of musicians who nurtured his talent, including an uncle who played in a bluegrass band and a grandfather who first taught the young Timberlake guitar, and who had himself jammed with Elvis Presley.
 His grandfather also introduced him to the songs of Willie Nelson and Johnny Cash.
 At the same time, his father played him songs by bands like the Eagles and Queen.
 Memphis was also home of the blues and he got turned on to the likes of B.B.
 King and others.
 In 1985, his parents divorced.
 Both have remarried and the extended family remains close.
 He has two half-brothers on his father’s side.
 His half-sister died shortly after birth and Timberlake would pay tribute to her in the *NSYNC song “My Angel in Heaven.”